pmem/syscall_intercept/README.md

 The user of the library shall assign to the variable called intercept_hook_point a pointer to the address of a callback function.
-A non-zero return value returned by the callback function is used to signal to the intercepting library, that the specific system call was ignored by the user, and the original syscall should be executed.
+A non-zero return value returned by the callback function is used to signal to the intercepting library that the specific system call was ignored by the user and the original syscall should be executed.
 A zero return value signals that the user takes over the system call.
 In this case, the result of the system call (the value stored in the RAX register after the system call)